cloudant-labs/hind-cite/docs/blog/intro.md

 # The Data

 We focus on providing time-dependent data by politely scraping the first two pages of HN.
-We also scrape the "newest" page to augment initial data for posts.
 To abide by HN guidance, we do not scrape deeper pages, although we believe we are sampling the most interesting portion of the data.
 At specific intervals we snapshot the page and store the rank, number of comments, and number of points as JSON documents in a world readable [cloudant database](https://cs.cloudant.com/news).
 The result is that we can track not just the final number of points and comments for a post, but the trajectory of how those metrics, plus the rank, evolved over time.
 We believe this enables a wide variety of interesting studies.
 For example, impact: the integral of `rank*dt`, evaluated for rank>30 (front page) or rank>60 (second page), is the most basic quantitative emeasure of your exposure in units of [rank][minutes].
 We imagine this is of great interest for launch events, marketing, etc.

 # The Questions